8-Day Small Group Tibet Tour: Lhasa to Everest Base Camp Adventure

 Highlights:

-• 🌄 Experience an authentic Tibet group tour with guaranteed departure dates and expert local guides
+• Experience an authentic Tibet group tour with fixed departure dates and expert local guides, ensuring an enriching travel experience to the heart of Tibet and Everest.

 Itinerary

 Welcome to your Tibet Everest group tour!
-Upon arrival at Lhasa Airport or train station, our team will warmly greet you and transfer you to your hotel.
-The first day is set aside for rest and altitude acclimatization.
+Upon arrival at Lhasa airport or train station, our team will warmly greet you and transfer you to your hotel.
+The first day is set aside for rest and altitude acclimatization in this beautiful Tibet travel destination.
 While driving through Lhasa, catch your first glimpse of the iconic Potala Palace, a highlight of any Lhasa Everest tour.

 Tips: Stay hydrated, walk slowly, and take it easy.
 These tips will help you adjust smoothly to the altitude and ensure a more enjoyable Tibet group tour experience.